TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * What fantasy does my world fulfill?
 * Who does the player fantasize about being?
 * What does my player fantasize about doing there?
+* How does aesthetics contribute to the fantasy?

 ### 84. The World
 * How is my world better than the real world?
 * Can there be multiple gateways to my world?
 How do they differ?
 How do they support each other?
 * Is my world centered on a single story, or could many stories happen here?
+* Is my world aesthetically pleasing compared to the real world?

 ### 85. The Avatar
 *  Is my avatar an ideal form likely to resonate with my players?
 * Does my avatar have iconic qualities that let a player project themselves into the character?
+* Can I analyze the avatar from the lens of aesthetics.

 ### 86. Character Function
 * What are the roles I need the characters to fill?